thommaskevin/TinyML/22_QAT/README.md

-# TinyML - Huber Regression
+# TinyML - Quantization Aware Training

 *From mathematical foundations to edge implementation*